DanielMartensson/Easy-CANopen/ReadMe.md

  - Step 1: Download this repository
  - Step 2: Go to `Hardware -> Hardware.h` and select your processor, if it's not available, please write code for it and send me a pull request
  - Step 3: Copy over the `Src` folder to your project folder inside your IDE.
 Rename `Src` to for example `Easy CANopen`.
 That's a good name.
- - Step 4: Use the `Examples -> Startup.txt` example as your initial starting code for a Easy CANopen project.
+ - Step 4: Use the `Examples -> Startup.txt` example as your initial starting code for an Easy CANopen project.

 ```c
 #include <stdlib.h>